codingburgas/school-project-assignment-crocs/README.md

 start ./vendor/premake/premake5.exe vs2022
 ```
 <b>Step 4 (If the raylib.dll file is not found)</b>
-Open the solution file and start the program then close it and go to the cmd and paste the command.
+Open the solution file and start the program then close it and go to the cmd, paste the command and start it again.
 (The command copies the raylib.dll file and paste in the folder with the .exe file)
 ```
 copy "D:\school-project-assignment-crocs\vendor\raylib\lib\raylib.dll" "D:\school-project-assignment-crocs\bin\Debug-windows-x86_64\DigitalSchool"
 ```